I love make-up!

 I have fair skin (it’s the Swedish) so this combo works perfect for me:

-- 1/4 cup Arrowroot Powder–This is your base.
+- 1/4 cup arrowroot flour/starch.
+This is your base.
 You can go back later and add more if you need a lighter powder.

-- 4 Tablespoons cocoa powder or cacao powder
+- 4 TB cocoa powder or cacao powder

-- 1/4 teaspoon EACH nutmeg and ginger (if you have more of an olive skin complexion you may need more)
+- 1/4 tsp EACH nutmeg and ginger (if you have more of an olive skin complexion you may need more)

-Mix all your ingredients in the bowl, starting with the Arrowroot Powder as your base.
+Mix all your foundation powder ingredients in the bowl, starting with the arrowroot as your base.
 Add each ingredient.
 Whisk together.
 Test the color by placing a small amount on your face (or arm) with your finger.
 It may take a little tweaking the first time to make the perfect shade for your complexion.

-Store your foundation powder in a small container and use a sponge or brush to apply.
+Store your foundation powder in a small container and use a dry sponge or brush to apply.

-And I think making your own make-up might even give you a bit of bragging rights at the playground today.
+And I think making your own homemade foundation powder make-up might even give you a bit of bragging rights at the playground today.

 I’ve decided to add a section with answers to questions I’ve received.
 If you have a specific question or comment, please comment below.
 Your answer may also be found below: